Describing the Nonuniversal Galaxy Merger Timescales in IllustrisTNG: Effects of Host Halo Mass, Baryons, and Sample Selection: Predicting Merger timescales

 The best-fit parameters and their uncertainties are shown in Figure~\ref{fig:param_model}, while the data and best-fit models are presented in Figures \ref{fig:fit_tng100} and \ref{fig:fit_tng300}, respectively.
 We find that the parameters indeed depend on $M_{\rm{host}}$ and the results in \texttt{TNG100-1} and \texttt{TNG300-1} are now consistent.
 Specifically, the orbital parameters $\alpha$ and $\gamma$ decrease with increasing $M_{\rm{host}}$, while remaining relatively unchanged for $M_{\rm{host}} < 10^{12} M_{\odot}$.
 This suggests that the dependence of galaxy merger timescales on the initial orbit weakens in higher-mass host halos.
 For the mass ratio dependence, $\beta$ increases slightly with $M_{\rm{host}}$, from 0.75 to approximately 0.9.
 Additionally, the scatter $\sigma_{\rm{log}}$ also increases with $M_{\rm{host}}$, further indicating a weaker connection between merger timescales and initial conditions in more massive host halos.

 Comparing our results with previous findings from \cite{2008ApJ...675.1095J} and \cite{2008MNRAS.383...93B}, we find that for $M_{\rm{host}} < 10^{12} M_{\odot}$, the parameters $\alpha$ and $\gamma$ approach the values of 1.9 and 1.0, respectively, as reported in the idealized simulations of \cite{2008MNRAS.383...93B}.
 At higher host masses, our results align with the conclusion of \cite{2008ApJ...675.1095J}, which suggests that the dependence on initial orbital conditions becomes relatively weak.
 This may explain the discrepancies between these two studies as they are studying systems in different conditions.
 It is reasonable that in the idealized simulations of \cite{2008MNRAS.383...93B} merger timescales show the strongest connection to the initial conditions.
-In realistic simulations, violent processes in host halos, such as major mergers and interactions between satellite galaxies, can make the infall process more collisional, thereby erasing initial conditions and weakening their connection to merger timescales.
+In realistic simulations, violent processes in host halos, such as major mergers \citep{2019MNRAS.487..993D,2019MNRAS.487.1008D} and interactions between satellite galaxies, can make the infall process more collisional, thereby erasing initial conditions and weakening their connection to merger timescales.
+For example, a sudden shift in the halo center position following a major merger can significantly weaken the connection, as it alters the reference frame used to calculate the orbital parameters. .
 According to our results, these processes may occur more frequently in more massive host halos.

 To characterize the dependence of merger timescales on $M_{\rm{host}}$, we parameterize $A$, $\alpha$, $\beta$, and $\gamma$ as functions of $M_{\rm{host}}$.
 Based on Figure~\ref{fig:param_model}, we adopt the following parametrization: